Bleiweisova cesta 30

 SI - 1000 Ljubljana

-Eco Fund’s subsidies have had a positive effect on tax revenues, diminishing of grey economy, new green jobs, sustainable development of the construction planning and business, as well as on the development of the use of strategic resources, such as wood.
-These effects which simultaneously contribute to the fight against the environmental crisis, on the one hand, and to the fight against the economic crisis, on the other, point to a positive role of Eco Fund in the process of green growth and development achievement which can be further enhanced with the growth in the range of assets and tasks given to Eco Fund, if so decided by the government.
+In order to reach its goals, Eco Fund prepares and carries out yearly plans which serve as a basis for the publishment of public calls.
+Should they wish to receive a grant or a soft loan, the eligible person must send an application for a grant and/or soft loan.
+Since the beginning in 2008, the number of applications that Eco Fund that receives keeps rising.
+Eco Fund’s subsidies have had a positive effect on tax revenues, diminishing of grey economy, new green jobs, sustainable development of the construction planning and business, as well as on the development of the use of strategic resources such as wood.
+These effects which simultaneously contribute to the fight against the environmental crisis, on the one hand, and benefit the economy, on the other, point to a positive role of Eco Fund in the process of green growth and development in Slovenia.

 o Eko skladu